Skip to main content

 Providing shelter and essential items

-When families fled with nothing or returned to damaged homes, basic items became urgent necessities.
-We've provided 29,241 people - including 12,171 children and 17,070 adults - with shelter support and essential items such as mattresses, blankets and household supplies.
+When families fled with nothing or returned to damaged homes in 2024, basic items became urgent necessities.
+We provided 29,241 people - including 12,171 children and 17,070 adults - with shelter support and essential items such as mattresses, blankets and household supplies.

 Why continued support matters

-One year after conflict escalated, the recovery is far from over.
-Children who witnessed violence, lost loved ones or spent months displaced need ongoing support to heal and rebuild.
-Families returning to damaged homes need help repairing what was lost and restoring their livelihoods.
+One year after conflict escalated, and with a new wave of violence impacting the country, recovery in Lebanon is far from over.
+Children who have lived through or are living through conflict need ongoing support to heal and rebuild, witnessing violence, losing loved ones or spending months displaced from home.
+Families returning to damaged homes need help repairing what is lost and restoring their livelihoods.

 But children are resilient when given the right support.
 Every safe space we create, every classroom we help reopen and every family we support brings Lebanon's children one step closer to the futures they deserve.